phsh/flaming-tyrion/TravelLog.md

 The five bar night!
 (Shinbashi)

-	a) Almost empty bar, with fresh vegitables, sake
+* Almost empty bar, with fresh vegitables, sake
 This bar was on the second floor on the same side of the street as the girly-bar.
 There was just a few guests at that place, we were not that drunk, so we mostly discussed the course and ordered a hot sake.
 There were complementary fresh vegitables and a dip sauce.
 Very nice!
 That place had one of those space toilets, so the group all went to the bathroom, SEPERATLY.
 That toilet had a interesting feature after flushing, the water that filled the next flush, poured so that you could wash your hands in that...
 Environment friendly space toilet!
-	b) Not sitting with the Japanese, sake
+* Not sitting with the Japanese, sake
 The next place was more of a restaurant, we were placed not in the vicinity of the other guests.
 We drank a hot sake, and watched the scenary, one japanese guest was crazy drunk, and that group when we left was a little embarreced.
 There wasn't that many people in that restaurant so we left and tried another place.
-	c) Shouting at the tv with crazy japanese, sake, not soo much, was kind of saticified, more fun dancing with the people than drinking more.
+* Shouting at the tv with crazy japanese, sake, not soo much, was kind of saticified, more fun dancing with the people than drinking more.
-	d) Klondyke Highball: Whisky bar, beer and serano (Facebook), beer Discussions with the local patrons, those two japanese who worked at the event-place, fixing conferences and exibitions, wonder what they were doing there at that late time?
+* Klondyke Highball: Whisky bar, beer and serano (Facebook), beer Discussions with the local patrons, those two japanese who worked at the event-place, fixing conferences and exibitions, wonder what they were doing there at that late time?
 We ate a plate of Serano ham carved at the bar.
 This was a whisky place so no Sake, we drank a beer and then we stopped bothering those two patrons and the two bartenders.
-	e) Icheru and Ayu, Last bar.
+* Icheru and Ayu, Last bar.
 (Facebook) beer

 Back at the hotel at a very late hour, but in time for listening to the World Cup qualifier game.
 Sweden was close for a few minutes, but then the game ran away from us.